poseidon-framework/poseidon-framework.github.io/genotype_data.md

 !> This project is under development, and this documentation page is for internal development at this point.

-TODO: Explain how the genotype data in a Poseidon package should be structured beyond the minimal information in the standard definition.
-This should also include an explanation how this data can be produced from BAM or FASTQ files.

 # The genotype data in a Poseidon package

 ## File formats